13rian/alpha-zero-connect4/README.md

 ###### Dirichlet parameter alpha
 During the self-play phase in the MCTS the agent chooses moves according to the policy calculated by the network.
 Dirichlet noise is added to the probability of the root node in order to increase exploration.
 The dirichlet noise is only added for training and not for the evaluation.
 The larger alpha the more the agent explores.
 In the Alpha Zero paper it looks like the parameter was chosen by 10 / n, where n is the number of possible moves.
-In Connect4 there are 7 possible moves to play and alpha = 1 seemed to work the best.
+In Connect Four there are 7 possible moves to play and alpha = 1 seemed to work the best.

 ###### Temperature tau